Nester4u/Techies/README.md

-# Techies
+# My assignment

-We are extremely focused on advancing our data science careers
+I have attached my assignment on github